banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 What you need to know:

-• l: list current crontab content.
+• l: list crontab content.

-• e: edit current crontab content.
+• e: edit crontab content.

-• r: remove current crontab content.
+• r: remove crontab content.

 Download now

-Schedule a task on Raspberry Pi
+Schedule a Task on Raspberry Pi

 Follow this procedure to schedule a task on your Raspberry Pi: